 git status to see Git’s understanding of the situation:

-~/GitApprentice/ideas $ git status On branch master Your branch is ahead of 'origin/master' by 1 commit. (use "git push" to publish your local commits) Untracked files: (use "git add <file>..." to include in what will be committed) tutorials/ nothing added to commit but untracked files present (use "git add" to track)
+~/GitApprentice/ideas $ git status On branch main Your branch is ahead of 'origin/main' by 1 commit. (use "git push" to publish your local commits) Untracked files: (use "git add <file>..." to include in what will be committed) tutorials/ nothing added to commit but untracked files present (use "git add" to track)

 Git now understands that there’s something in that directory, but that it’s untracked, which means you haven’t yet added whatever’s in that directory to the repository.
 Adding the contents of that directory is easy to do with the

 Execute the following command, which is a slightly different form of

 Note: The weird formatting above with the two slashes should work equivalently in a bash shell, or a zsh shell, which is the current default on newer macOS systems.

 git add . as before to add all files, this form of

 git add is a nice way to only add the files in a particular directory or subdirectory.
 In this case, you’re telling Git to stage all files underneath the tutorials directory.